-From 1 April 2023 applicants will be required to use the online NIHR Central Portfolio Management System (CPMS).
-In order to create a SoECAT, you will need to create and activate an account in CPMS.
+From 1 April 2023 applicants have been required to use the online NIHR Central Portfolio Management System (CPMS).
+In order to create a SoECAT, you must create and activate an account in CPMS.
 Please refer to the user guide for further guidance on creating an account.